Chapter 4 Johan

 “There’s a couple I want you to meet,” said Jesus.

-Two people came out of the trees to the pool side.
-One was a short woman and the other a slight Asian man.
-Both had excited looks on their face.
+Two people emerged from the trees.
+One was a shorter woman and the other a slight Asian man.
+Both had animated, excited expressions on their faces.

-“Hi Johan!” said Yvonne with a broad toothy grin.
+“Hi Johan!” said Yvonne with a broad grin.

 Yan bowed toward Johan.
-Jesus ran around behind Yan, leapt up onto his back and gave him a huge kiss on the cheek.
+Jesus ran around behind Yan, leapt onto his back and gave him an over-dramatic kiss on the cheek.

 “I love this guy!”
 Jesus yelled.

-Yan began charging around with Jesus on his back, silly with giggling.
+Yan began charging around with Jesus on his back, giggling.

 Yvonne laughed so loudly that it echoed through the forest.